AngleProtocol/angle-docs/borrowing-module/vaults/README.md

 Angle Borrowing module is designed so that users can repay their debt without any capital requirement.

 At some point, users may want to close their debt towards the protocol.
-Instead of having to get back the agTokens they initially borrowed, they can just use the collateral that is in the vault to have it swapped against their debt tokens.
+Instead of having to get back the stablecoins they initially borrowed, they can just use the collateral that is in the vault to have it swapped against their debt tokens.
 In this case, users can just get back the remaining collateral after the debt has been fully paid back.

 ![Capital Efficient Debt Repayment](../../.gitbook/assets/capital-efficient-debt-repayment.jpg)